LeidenCBC/MGC-BioSB-SingleCellAnalysis2021/session-qc-normalization/QC_Normalization.md

 Seurat object, which allows us to play around with different normalization strategies without manually keeping a backup of the original values.
-In addition to RNA counts, we are able to store additional data types (called *assays*) within the Seurat object, such as protein measurements measured by CITE-seq, though we will stick to the default RNA assay here.
+In addition to RNA counts, we are able to store additional data types (termed assays) within the Seurat object, such as protein measurements measured by CITE-seq, though we will stick to the default RNA assay here.

 First, create Seurat objects for each of the datasets, and then merge into one large Seurat object.
 We will use the cell metadata to keep